-Studying Economics is an excellent way to hone your analytical and critical thinking skills—expertise that offers a natural path into business, law, research or government careers.
-With this major, you will become an expert in the two fundamental areas of economics: macroeconomics—the study of the entire economy and microeconomics—the study of decisions made by individuals, households and businesses.
-These two disciplines will provide you with insight into how choices are made at every level, enriching your problem solving skills and decision-making aptitude.
+Majoring in Economics will help students develop analytical and critical thinking skills using quantitative tools—expertise that offers a natural path into business, law, research or government careers.
+With this major, students will cover the two fundamental areas of economics: macroeconomics—the study of the entire economy– and microeconomics—the study of decisions made by individuals, households and businesses.
+These two complementary areas of the discipline will help students understand how choices made by individuals, firms, and governments aggregate at an economy-wide level, with possible unpredicted effects.
+Possible real-life questions economics helps you address are:

 120 credits of coursework is required for the baccalaureate degree with a minimum 2.0 overall GPA, and a minimum 2.0 major GPA.